svennis94/Laravel-SQL-Server-Grammar/CONTRIBUTING.md

 - **Create feature branches** - Don't ask us to pull from your master branch.

+- **Create pull requests to the develop branch** - Don't create pull requests to the master branch but to the develop branch.

 - **One pull request per feature** - If you want to do more than one thing, send multiple pull requests.

 - **Send coherent history** - Make sure each individual commit in your pull request is meaningful.
 If you had to make multiple intermediate commits while developing, please [squash them](http://www.git-scm.com/book/en/v2/Git-Tools-Rewriting-History#Changing-Multiple-Commit-Messages) before submitting.